ssukanyaa/PowerBI-RAG-Assistant/README.md

   2. Retrieve relevant chunks based on user query
 - 💾 **Persistent Storage** with ChromaDB
 - 🧩 Context-aware answers, grounded strictly in official docs

+## 💡 Example Use Case
+Ask Power BI questions like:
+> “How to share a Power BI dashboard with a group?”
+> “Is Data Refresh the same as Live Connection in Power BI?”

+…and get concise, grounded answers directly from documentation!